corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ### Revocation Workflow (optional)

-The Revocation workflow is the second of the two main components in the Identity Manager service.
+The Revocation workflow is the second of the two main components in the Identity Manager Service.
 It is an optional component that is responsible for handling incoming Certificate Revocation Requests (CRRs) to revoke a node’s certificate (acquired via a previously approved CSR) as well as hosting the Certificate Revocation Lists (CRLs) to enable the participants on the network to verify the validity of other’s certificates.